 SFCC-NOAA, The risks of not deciding to allocate the precautionary krill catch limit among SSMUS and allowing uncontrolled expansion of the krill fishery up to the trigger level

 – Amit Khurana

-Amit is a health enthusiast and believes in importance of ‘what we eat’ in maintaining it.
-He is an avid writer focusing on research based facts and opinions on food and.
-He likes to provide contrary perspectives to well inform his readers and continues to explore difference in beliefs on health and food in eastern and western part of the world.
-Amit is an occupational therapist and has worked in clinical settings of rehabilitation.
+Amit is a health enthusiast and believes in the importance of ‘what we eat’ in maintaining it.
+He is an avid writer focusing on research-based facts and opinions on food and.
+He likes to provide contrary perspectives to well inform his readers and continues to explore the difference in beliefs on health and food in the eastern and western part of the world.
+Amit is an occupational and has worked in clinical settings of rehabilitation.
 He has extensive experience in researching and writing on scientific and commercial aspects of , treatment, diagnostics, devices, and services in healthcare.